 Under the Federal Family Educational and Privacy Rights Act, 10 U.S.C.
-1232g, ENTERPRISESTATE JUNIOR COLLEGE may disclose certain student information as "directory information."
-Directory information includes the names, addresses, telephone numbers, dates of birth, and major fields of study of students as well as information about students' participation in officially recognized activities and sports, the weight and height of members of a thletic teams, the date of attendance by students, degrees and awards received, and the most recent previous educational agency or institution attended by a respective student.
-If any student has an objection to any of the aforementioned information being released about himself/herselfduring any given quarter or academic year, the student should notify, in person or in writing, the Dean of Students or the Registrar during the first three weeks of the respective quarter or academic year.
+1232g, ENTERPRISE STATE JUNIOR COLLEGE may disclose certain student information as "directory information."

+Directory information includes the names, addresses, telephone numbers, and major fields of study of students as well as information about students' participation in officially recognized activities and sports, the weight and height of members of athletic teams, the date of attendance by students, and degrees and awards received.
+If any student has an objection to any of the aforementioned information being released about himself/herself during any given quarter or academic year, the student should provide written notification to the Dean of Students or the Registrar during the first three weeks of the respective quarter or academic year.

 Enterprise State Junior College will release transcripts of a student's work only upon written request from the student.
+All admissions requirements must be completed before transcripts will be issued.